jppope/Javascript-Study-Guide/README.md

 # Javascript-Study-Guide
-a basic track for zero to hero in Javascript and full stack development
+a basic track for zero to hero in Javascript and full stack development.

+## But Why?
+For me I want to recap and get good at the basics... you can study a lot of things: shiney new technologies, different languages, algorithms, etc. but to really be the most efficient and to make the most out of any other study you need to know the basics.

 > "The Way" => Fundamentals(...not covered here), Language, Tools, Design Patters, Architecture, Skills

 To become great: Solve problems well... in fact, solve them really well, be fast, teach others,

 So the basic track goes like this: